caseykulm/tricycle/README.md

 }
 ```

+We would like to support more than one effect though so we will
-We will also introduce an additional driver with the effect of
+also introduce an additional driver with the effect of
 printing the state of the stream of Strings to console.

 ```kotlin